sunghak-lim/mfjet/README.md

 # mfjet

-`mfjet` is a Python package that provides tools for computing Minkowski functionals useful in jet physics.
+`mfjet` is a Python package that provides tools for computing Minkowski functionals useful for encoding geometric features of jets appearing in high energy particle colliders.

  * [Neural Network-based Top Tagger with Two-Point Energy Correlations and Geometry of Soft Emissions](https://doi.org/10.1007/JHEP07%282020%29111), <br />